 While it is not uncommon for individuals to have a panic attack or two in their lifetime, those who have panic attacks repeatedly may have a condition called a panic disorder.

-If panic attacks or panic disorders go untreated, they can lead to severe complications.
-Complications can include:
+If panic attacks or panic disorders go untreated, they can lead to severe complications including:

-To meet this listing, it is essential that you provide medical evidence from a psychiatrist or psychologist that fully shows the extent of your panic attacks.
-Specifically, Social Security needs at least one full description of a typical panic attack, including the nature, frequency, and duration of a panic attack, any possible causes for the panic attack (like external stresses or reoccurring panic attacks when at a certain place), and the effects the panic attack has on your ability to function.
+To meet this listing, it's essential that you provide medical evidence from a psychiatrist or psychologist that fully shows the extent of your panic attacks.
+Specifically, Social Security likes to see at least one full description of a typical panic attack, including the nature, frequency, and duration of panic attacks, any possible causes for the panic attacks (like external stresses or reoccurring panic attacks when at a certain place), and the effects the panic attack has on your ability to function.